Business resilience Retuning your business

 Preparation of transfer pricing documentation

 - A TP document is to be prepared on a contemporaneous basis.
-It can be in Bahasa Malaysia (the official language of Malaysia) or English.
+It can be in Bahasa Malaysia (official language of Malaysia) or English.

 - Comparable data shall be from the same fiscal year.
-Multiple year data is only to assess whether the outcome of a particular year is influenced by abnormal factors, and not to be used as multiple-year average.
+Multiple year data is only to assess whether the outcome of a particular year is influenced by abnormal factors, however the use of multiple year data does not imply the use of multiple year average

-- A TP documentation should be updated every three years provided that there is no significant change in the taxpayer’s business operation, functions and risks.
+- The comparable search in the databases supporting part of the TP documentation should be updated every three years provided that there is no significant change in the taxpayer’s business operation, functions and risks.
 However, financial data and suitability of the comparable should be reviewed and updated every year in order to apply the arm's length principle reliably.

 Master and local file